iamsank8/iamsank8/GITHUB_ACTIONS_SETUP.md

    - Ensure the service account has the required roles

 3. **Build failures**
-   - Check Node.js version compatibility
+   - Check Node.js version compatibility (Node.js 20+ required for Firebase CLI v14+)
    - Verify all dependencies are properly listed in package.json
    - Review build logs for specific error messages